Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 1, AKheon's demo:\
 https://www.youtube.com/watch?v=rQpd9hFCiyg

-### Zhang He / Xiahou Ba speed boost

-Both of these characters have a special move that significantly buffs the speed of all their actions for a short time, including swimming, climbing and jumping.
-This makes both combat and navigation faster, which is great in a speedrun.

-Unfortunately, the normal run cycle of your character is limited by the speed cap - 360 Speed - even while speed-boosted.
-You can kind of bypass this limitation by jumping everywhere, since the speed cap is not enforced the same way while in air.
-Although constant jumping can make navigation feel a bit bumpy and inconvenient, it still helps get a bit of extra mileage out of each speed boost.

-Speed boosting has some situational uses as well.
-Since it affects non-combat animations, it could sometimes be useful for climbing a long ladder faster than normal.
-Speed boosting also makes wallclimbing easier to do.

-Zhang He is the better choice for speed boosting since he has a higher base speed and his air special is also faster to do than Xiahou Ba's ground special, plus it costs less musou too.
-But in the original Warriors Orochi 3, you'll have to use Xiahou Ba instead.

-### Zuo Ci fast movement
+### Zuo Ci speed tech

-Another instance of a neutral L-stick bug.
-If you do Zuo Ci's air special with a neutral L-stick, you get far more speed than intended and move at a velocity that easily breaks the speed cap as long as you stay in air.
+This trick relies on a neutral L-stick bug.
+If you do Zuo Ci's air special with L-stick neutral, you get far more speed than intended and move at a velocity that easily breaks the speed cap as long as you stay in air.
 Having Agility 10 on your weapon makes the tactic even more powerful.
-This is likely the second fastest aerial movement in the entire game (second only to Wang Yi's near-instantaneous zipping).

-You stop getting super speed if you at any point touch the L-stick or Zuo Ci brushes any walls, so you can't steer very well during this attack and it's not really practical to use in tight spaces either.
-This tactic is mostly useful when used down slopes in wide open spaces, but there's a chance that it may even exceed the average speed of Benkei or Xiahou Yuan speed movement when used optimally.
+This tactic is fairly situational.
+First of all, you need more than a single jump's worth of height to make the most out of your buggy momentum.
+You also lose the super speed if you touch the L-stick or Zuo Ci brushes any walls at any point.
+This means you can't really steer while doing this tech, and it's not practical to use in tight spaces either.

-Getting super speed requires a low frame rate.
-Therefore, it's inconsistent on PS4 but can be done reliably on PC with vsync 30.
-Even on vsync 60, you get a bit of extra speed to this attack by keeping L-stick neutral, but it's not quite as high.
+Getting super speed also requires a low frame rate.
+Although it's inconsistent on PS4, it can be done reliably on PC with vsync 30.
+You get a bit of extra speed to this attack by keeping L-stick neutral even on vsync 60, but it's not quite as much.

 This movement tactic does not exist in regular WO3 because it doesn't have air specials.

-### Yoshitsune Minamoto fast movement
+### Yoshitsune Minamoto speed tech

 Imagine Zuo Ci's fast movement tech, except with Yoshitsune's air special.
 This one doesn't require keeping L-stick neutral, though.
 Agility on weapon makes it more effective.